Looking for a federal tax deductions list for small businesses?

 Of course a major deduction for many businesses is cost of goods sold.
 This includes inventory sold during the year and labor directly related to the product/service.

 One big thing is to deduct mileage you need to keep a contemporary mileage log.
+Today, most people use apps such as mileage IQ to track their mileage.
 If you get audited, this is what the IRS will look for.
 They do not like unsupported estimates.

 It should be noted you can opt to deduct actual expenses instead of the standard mileage rate.
 That goes beyond the scope of what we are talking about here.
 If you think you might be better off deducting actual expenses, please consult us or your local tax professional.